-ABC LP an aggregate of US\$12,360,031 in payments under the Class P Interests in ABC LP, of which US\$5,938,590 has been received by Directors and US\$6,421,442 has been received by NEOs as follows: David Smith received US\$2,976,082; Todd Sheppelman received US\$3,062,390; and David Ellacott received US\$382,969.
-The amounts in respect of these payments as reported in the table above, are converted into in Canadian dollars from U.S. dollars using the daily exchange rate of 1.2394 as reported by Bank of Canada for July 30, 2021.
-Special Bonus Pool and the Apollo Transaction Special Bonus Awards, the VC Plan, and Class P Interests in ABC Group Canada LP are described in greater details under the headings "Special Incentive Bonus Compensation", "Value Creation Plan" and "ABC LP Equity Incentive Plan" below.

-(8) Excludes the payment of US\$882,056 in respect of 400 Participant Units of Mr. Greidanus he held under the Value Creation Plan which was approved by the Compensation Committee after the end of the Last Financial Year.
+- (8) The amounts reported for the Last Financial Year includes car allowance, payments received under the VC Plan (for Mr. Greidanus) and Class P Interests in ABC Group Canada LP for Messrs.
+Sheppelman, Smith, Malmhagen and Ellacott.
+During the Last Financial Year Mr. Greidanus received an aggregate of US\$397,068 in VC Plan payments.
+During the Last Financial Year, NEOs have received from ABC LP an aggregate of US\$4,655,782 in payments under the Class P Interests in ABC LP as follows: Todd Sheppelman received US\$2,040,925; David Smith received US\$1,020,917; Paer Malmhagen received US\$1,020,829 and David Ellacott received US\$482281.88.
+The amounts in respect of these payments, are converted into Canadian dollars from U.S. dollars using the daily exchange rate of 1.2886 as reported by Bank of Canada for June 30, 2022.
+The VC Plan, and Class P Interests in ABC Group Canada LP are described in greater detail under the headings "Special Incentive Bonus Compensation", "Value Creation Plan" and "ABC LP Equity Incentive Plan" below. - (9) The amounts reported for FY2021 includes payments received under the Special Bonus Pool and the Apollo Transaction Special Bonus Awards, payments made under the VC Plan, payments made in respect of Class P Interests in ABC Group Canada LP and car allowance.
+During FY2021, the aggregate of US\$4,860,000 has been paid under the Special Bonus Pool and the Apollo Transaction Special Bonus Awards combined, of which US\$600,000 has been paid to Directors then acting and US\$4,260,000 have been paid to NEOs as follows: David Smith received US\$230,000; Todd Sheppelman received US\$2,000,000; David Ellacott received US\$630,000 and Paer Malmhagen received US\$1,400,000.
+During FY2021, Directors then acting and NEOs have received from ABC LP an aggregate of US\$12,360,031 in payments under the Class P Interests in ABC LP, of which US\$5,938,590 has been received by Directors then acting and US\$6,421,442 has been received by NEOs as follows: David Smith received US\$3,062,390; and David Ellacott received US\$382,969.
+The amounts in respect of these payments as reported in the table above, are converted into in Canadian dollars from U.S. dollars using the daily exchange rate of 1.2394 as reported by Bank of Canada for June 30, 2021.
+Special Bonus Pool and the Apollo Transaction Special Bonus Awards, the VC Plan, and Class P Interests in ABC Group Canada LP are described in greater detail under the headings "Special Incentive Bonus Compensation", "Value Creation Plan" and "ABC LP Equity Incentive Plan" below. - (10) Includes the payment of US\$882,056 in respect of 400 Participant Units of Mr. Greidanus held under the Value Creation Plan which was approved by the Compensation Committee after the end of the FY2021.
 For more detail, please see under the heading "Value Creation Plan" below.